Province 3 of the Episcopal Church

 Province 3 (III), also known as the Province of Washington, is one of nine ecclesiastical provinces making up the Episcopal Church in the United States of America.
 It comprises thirteen dioceses in the Middle Atlantic States of Delaware, Maryland, Pennsylvania, Virginia, West Virginia, as well as Washington, D.C.
-Bishop Mike Klusmeyer of the Diocese of West Virginia serves as President.
+The Rt.
+Rev. Kevin S. Brown of the Diocese of Delaware serves as President.